codatio/codat-docs/docs/using-the-api/queueing-data-syncs.md

 Some data types like company, tax rates and charts of accounts will rarely change (monthly if at all), but are so small to sync they have no performance impact.

-- **Hourly** - Hourly syncs are recommended for specific use cases only and may require consideration for the rate limits, e.g. invoices and payments for invoice financing.
+- **Hourly**: hourly syncs are recommended for specific use cases only and may require consideration for the rate limits, e.g. invoices and payments for invoice financing.
-- **Daily** - Best middle ground for synchronising most data type while staying well within the rate limits for most accounting platforms.
+- **Daily**: best middle ground for synchronising most data type while staying well within the rate limits for most accounting platforms.
-- **Weekly** - For data types of less important or unlikely to change.
+- **Weekly**: best used for data types of less important or unlikely to change.
-- **Monthly** - Similar to weekly, but also recommended for at least one data type (e.g. Company) to ensure connection token does not expire when not actively synchronising data (unless only a one-time sync is required).
+- **Monthly**: similar to weekly, but also recommended for at least one data type (e.g. Company) to ensure connection token does not expire when not actively synchronising data (unless only a one-time sync is required).

+## Pitfalls

+- Where the same information can be garnered by using different data types, it may vary in consistency based on the data types' `lastSuccessfulSync` property.
+For example, if you calculate a company's accounts receivable (AR) position using invoices, credit notes, payments, account transactions, and customers that had a `lastSuccessfulSync` a few days prior, and compare it to the AR position on the balace sheet with the `lastSuccessfulSync` of today, the results are likely to differ.
+You need to decide on the appropriate sync frequency to ensure the data freshness fits your purpose.

 ---